 Much of the novel was inspired by Burgess’s own experiences of teaching at Banbury Grammar School in the early 1950s.
-The first draft of the novel dates from 1954, showing that Banbury was fresh in his imagination as he began writing the book.
+The first draft dates from 1954, and Banbury was fresh in his imagination when he began to write this book.
 The similarity between the novel’s setting and the real school attracted attention from people who saw themselves in the characters.
-For example, one of Burgess’s colleagues, Moyna Morris, recognised herself in the character of Hilda, the object of Howarth’s affections.
+One of Burgess’s colleagues, Moyna Morris, recognised herself in the fictional character of Hilda, who is the object of Howarth’s affections.

-Burgess’s troubles with this novel began when the school secretary, Gwendoline Bustin, noticed a character with a striking similarity to herself.
-Alice, the novel’s school secretary, is a gossip and a frustrated spinster who secretly lusts after the headmaster.
-This was too much of an insult for Gwen Bustin, who was active in the Banbury community, and had served as the town’s mayor.
-She wrote to the publishing company, informing them of her intention to begin legal proceedings.
+Burgess’s troubles with this novel began when the secretary of Banbury Grammar School, Miss Gwendoline Stella Bustin, noticed a character with a similarity to herself.
+Alice, the fictional school secretary, is an unmarried gossip who secretly lusts after the headmaster.
+This was too much of an insult for Gwen Bustin, who was an active member of the Banbury community and had served as the town’s mayor.
+Her lawyers wrote to the publisher, William Heinemann, notifying them that Miss Bustin intended to begin legal proceedings.

-It is perhaps disingenuous of Burgess to describe the similarity of real life and the world of the novel as ‘coincidence’.
-Despite being an upstanding member of the community, Gwen Bustin was mocked by students at the school for being miserable and a spinster, qualities that are apparent in the novel’s secretary.
+Perhaps it is disingenuous of Burgess to describe the similarity of real life and the world of the novel as ‘coincidence’.
+Despite being an upstanding member of the community, Gwen Bustin was mocked by students at the school for being miserable, a quality which is also apparent in the character of Alice.

-This experience of legal suppression impacted upon Burgess’s future writing.
-In 1961, his autobiographical novel Devil of a State was altered before publication.
-Instead of being set in Brunei, where Burgess taught at the Sultan Omar Saifuddein College, the action takes place in the fictional African nation of Dunia.
-This was specifically to avoid further libel claims against Burgess and his work.
+This experience of legal suppression had an impact on Burgess’s future writing.
+In 1961 the text of his novel Devil of a State was altered before publication.
+Instead of being set in Brunei, where Burgess had taught at the Sultan Omar Ali Saifuddin College, the location of the published book was moved to the fictional African state of Dunia.
+This and other changes were insisted on by Heinemann, to avoid any possible libel claims.